The Best Olympic Weightlifting Program For Beginners

 Beginner athletes are often anyone with less than 6 months of formalized Olympic weightlifting programming.

-It is important to recognize that a basic understanding of the movements and basic athleticism, while necessary, may not in fact allow someone to surpass this beginner phase.
+This may include individuals who transition from sports training or CrossFit.
+It’s important to recognize that a basic understanding of the movements and basic athleticism, while necessary, may not allow someone to surpass this beginner phase.

 Too often coaches assume since an athlete is strong (squats heavy, can press a lot, and moves well) that he/she can begin training in a more rigorous cycle.